itay1313/scary-figma-plugin/README.md

-# 👻 Figma Scary Plugin
+# 👻 Scare Teammates

 Give your teammates a spooky surprise with this fun Figma plugin!
-Display scary images that follow the cursor for a brief moment, perfect for Halloween pranks or adding some excitement to your design workspace.
+Perfect for lighthearted pranks or adding some excitement to your design workspace.
+Create scary images that appear in your canvas with a creepy red glow effect - just when they least expect it!

 ## 🎯 Features

-- **Precise Cursor Tracking**: Images follow the cursor movement accurately
+- **Spooky Surprise**: Creates 4 slightly offset copies of your scary image
-- **Customizable Display**: Adjust size, position, and duration of the scary images
+- **Red Glow Effect**: Adds an intense red glow to make images extra creepy
 - **Preset Library**: Choose from pre-loaded spooky images
 - **Custom Images**: Upload your own scary images with drag-and-drop support
 - **Preview Support**: See your selected image before deploying it
-- **Quick Undo**: Instantly remove the image if needed
+- **Quick Creation**: Images appear instantly in your canvas
 - **Clean Performance**: No lag or leftover elements

 ## 🚀 Installation